Observability

 print(answer_relevancy_metric.score)

-# Most metrics also offer an explanation
+# All metrics also offer an explanation

 print(answer_relevancy_metric.reason)